rage/cyber-security-base-19/data/module-2/part-2/applications.md

 ```

 In the above HTML document, the input field can be identified with the id value
 "content".
-Using Javascript, the value of the field could be changed as
+Using JavaScript, the value of the field could be changed as
 follows.

 ```javascript